crownstone/bluenet/docs/TESTING.md

 - Set switch on.
 - [ ] Check if advertisement data reports the switch is not locked.
-- Enable lock.
+- Enable switch lock.
 - [ ] Check if switching off does not work.
 - [ ] Check if advertisement data reports the switch is locked.
-- Disable lock
+- Disable switch lock.

 Check if the lock works when powered on:

 - Set switch off.
-- Enable lock.
+- Enable switch lock.
 - [ ] Check if switching on does not work.
-- Disable lock
+- Disable switch lock.

 Check if lock works with dimming:

 - Enable dimming.
 - Set switch at 50.
-- Enable lock.
+- Enable switch lock.
 - [ ] Check if switching on does not work.
 - [ ] Check if switching off does not work.
 - [ ] Check if you can't change the switch value anymore.
-- Disable lock
+- Disable switch lock.

 ## Dimming available